Gladstone, Illinois

 Gladstone is a village in Henderson County, Illinois, United States.
 The population was 234 at the 2020 census.
 It is part of the Burlington, IA-IL Micropolitan Statistical Area.

 History

 Gladstone grew from a Meskwaki village that was led by Taimah in the 1820s.
 Gladstone was originally named "Sagetown", after Gideon Sage upon whose land the town was platted.
 Gladstone is named after the English statesman William Ewart Gladstone.

 Geography

 Gladstone is located in west-central Henderson County.
 Illinois Route 164 passes through the village, leading north 5 mi to Oquawka, the county seat, and south 1 mi to U.S. Route 34.
 Burlington, Iowa, is 10 mi southwest of Gladstone via IL-164 and US-34.

 According to the 2021 census gazetteer files, Gladstone has a total area of 0.36 sqmi, all land.

+Climate

+According to the Köppen Climate Classification system, Gladstone has a hot-summer humid continental climate, abbreviated "Dfa" on climate maps.
+The hottest temperature recorded in Gladstone was 105 F on July 1, 1938, while the coldest temperature recorded was -26 F on February 4, 1996 and January 16, 2009.